yjchoco/TpuGraphs-Predict-AI-Runtime/README.md

+# Only modified tile_dataset model
+added Attention Layer, ANEE Enocoder(from DNNPerf), Jaccard coeficient, and Early-Late join.
+Jaccard coeficient and Early-Late join by JongEun Park

 # TpuGraphs: A Performance Prediction Dataset on Large Tensor Computational Graphs

 TpuGraphs is a performance prediction dataset on full tensor programs, represented as computational graphs, running on Tensor Processing Units (TPUs).
 Each graph in the dataset represents the main computation of a machine learning workload, e.g., a training epoch or an inference step.
 Each data sample contains a computational graph, a compilation configuration, and the execution time of the graph when compiled with the configuration.
 The graphs in the dataset are collected from open-source machine learning programs, featuring popular model architectures (e.g., ResNet, EfficientNet, Mask R-CNN, and Transformer).